 Five years ago, the most famous tournament in French Polo surprised the world with the launch of the Ladies’ French Open, dedicated entirely to the increasing number of women players.
 This type of polo is calmer and more refined, but it is also fiercely competitive.

 In 2016, the level of the tournament reached a new point, passing to 16 goals (in female handicap).
 Now, the tournament is one of the highest level championships outside the frontiers of Argentina.

 The Open de France’s finals were full of promises, seeing the level of semi-finals and the all-tournament results.
 After a difficult week playing in between raindrops, the brilliant sun shined down during the mixed and feminine finals of the Open de France.

-Is this the argument that inspired the female and male players?
-In any case, it had inspired the public, large this year, and which occupied mainly the two lengths of this large 270 meters field.
-VIP lunch on one side (Argentine menu and wines of course), fancy picnic on the other side, all in a friendly atmosphere sorely mastered by the Polo Club of the Domaine of Chantilly.
+Is this the argument that inspired male and female players?
+In any case, it had inspired the public which occupied mainly the two lengths of the large 270 meters field.
+VIP lunch on one side (Argentine menu and wines), fancy picnic on the other side, all in a friendly atmosphere excellently mastered by the Polo Club du Domaine de Chantilly.